 A low-sodium diet promotes healthy blood pressure levels.
 The body requires sodium to keep body fluids balanced; however, most Americans consume more salt than is considered healthy.
-A healthy adult should limit sodium to 2,400 milligrams or less each day -- which is the sodium found in about a tablespoon of table salt.
+A healthy adult should limit sodium to 2,400 milligrams or less each day -- which is the sodium found in about a teaspoon of table salt.
 Consult your doctor to determine the proper guidelines for your personal sodium intake.

 Video of the Day

 Non-starchy vegetables provide essential nutrients and few carbohydrates.
 Low-carb options include asparagus, broccoli, cabbage, carrots, kale, lettuce, mushrooms, spinach and tomatoes.
 Lemon, lime, grapefruit and berries are low in sugar and high in nutrition.
 For example, 10 raw raspberries contain only 2 grams of carbohydrates.
 To limit your sodium intake, buy fresh or unseasoned frozen vegetables.
 If you purchase canned vegetables, choose products that have no salt added.